jamesterryxu/enel-wind-turbine/README.md

 # enel-wind-turbine
-Preliminary analysis using classical methods
+structural health monitoring of wind turbines using classical methods and differentiable physics